nanaortchere/datasciencecoursera/README.md

 # datasciencecoursera
-## This is a maekdown file to the document
+## This is a markdown file to the document